-Trademark Protection By Use or By Registration
+Trademark Protection by Use or by Registration

 Trademark Protection by Use

-The first person to use the trademark in business or file an intent to use application with the USPTO has the ultimate right to use and registration.
-Disputes can arise if more than one person or business claims "common law" rights to a mark, so taking additional steps to protect your rights to a mark (such as registration) can be more effective than relying on "common law" rights only.
+The first person to use the trademark in business or file an intent to use application has the superior right to use and registration.
+You can even trademark a business name or product name by using it.
+Disputes arise if more than one person or business claims common law rights to a mark, so taking additional steps to protect your rights to a mark (such as registration) is more effective than relying on common law rights only.

 As you will see below, registration of your mark with the USPTO affords additional protections and assurances.

 Trademark Protection by Registration